rohan-97/Todo-Tracker/README.md

 Following is the working demo of the New Tab extension
 ![working-demo](https://github.com/rohan-97/NewTab-Chrome-Extention/blob/master/to_do_list.gif)

+## Install directory from chrome web store

+You can [click here](https://chrome.google.com/webstore/detail/todo-tracker/janilffnfjijnlakfjpaopbpadomhboh) to navigate to chrome web store where you can install this extension

 ## Steps for building extension

 install npm on the system and navigate to the root directory of this project and execute following commands